JohnZonneveld/johnzonneveld.github.io/_posts/2020-12-22-JS Portfolio Project.md

 <h2>Grid validation, multiple variations possible</h2>
 For the Maidenhead grid, because its importance, I added a validation to the values.
 The Maidenhead grid we need  to calculate the distance and to display the location correctly on the Google Map.
-The Maidenhead grid is agreed upon in 1999 when a more global gridsystem was needed as the before used QRA locator grid that only covered Europe.
+The Maidenhead grid is agreed upon in 1999 when a more global gridsystem was needed as the before used QRA locator grid only covered Europe.
 The Maidenhead grid is based on the World Geodetic System 1984.
 My Maidenhead grid is EL15fx62.
 In each pair (EL, 15, fx, 62) the first character encodes the longitude and the second the latitude.
 In this grid EL defines the 'field', 15 defines the square, fx defines the sub-square and 62 the extended square.
 It goes even a level deeper that gives more precision.

 ![Maidenhead Fields](/assets/img/Maidenhead_Locator_Map.png){:class="img-responsive"}